middle-tennessee-state-university/dr-page/README.md

 # MTSU's disaster recovery landing page

 In the unlikely event that our entire server network (both on- and off-premises) is unavailable, this repository will be used to relay information to the public.
-This is a state requirement.
+This is a state requirement - we are simply leveraging GitHub.io to make it available.